 Respect The Culture

-Greeks value their culture more than anything else and as a tourist you not only have to understand that but also respect it.
-Although, the younger population is mostly modern, the majority of older people are still very conservative.
+Greeks value their culture more than anything else and as a tourist, you not only have to understand that but also respect it.
+Although the younger population is mostly modern, the majority of older people are still very conservative.
 Churches still enjoy great influence on the older population.
 Avoid breaking the cultural norms such as visiting a church or a public place in shorts or tank tops.
 Punctuality is a word that is not present in the Greek dictionary, so it is considered normal to be late.
-Greeks usually prefers to avoid completing tasks in a hurry.
+Greeks usually prefer to avoid completing tasks in a hurry.

 Smoking Kills, Not For Greeks

 Despite a ban on smoking outdoors and the government’s efforts to curb this bad habit, stats suggest that around 50% of Greeks smoke.
 Don’t be surprised to find people smoking cigarettes in cafes and restaurants as it is quite common.
 Many new eateries are enforcing the ban but you will still find some Greeks smoking outdoors.
 You have no choice but to bear it.

 Ever heard the maxim that if you ask Greeks how to get somewhere, you will get five different answers.
 It is better to rely on technology such as Google maps to get from one place to another instead of asking locals about directions.
 Follow all the rules while driving such as fastening your seat belt and wearing a helmet if you are riding a bike or cycle.
 Beware, Greeks are aggressive drivers so following the rules is important for your own wellbeing and safety.
 Many drivers will overtake you and bike riders will perform zig-zag moves and stunts on the roads so be ready to face this challenge.